Among hundreds of eCommerce platforms in the market, Shopify vs WordPress comparison comes as a rescue for many e-merchants.

 The good news is that WordPress is one of the best platforms to use for SEO options.

-This is because Shopify pushes out technical upgrades and bug fixes regularly, so you benefit from having the latest features and security fixes at all times.
-Therefore, a Shopify store owner would only need to devote a few days per year to maintenance issues when working with Shopify.
+As a fully-hosted solution, Shopify ensures the highest level of server maintenance.
+This platform pushes out technical upgrades and bug fixes regularly.
+Hence, you'll benefit from the latest features and security fixes at all times.
+I only need to devote a few days per year to maintenance issues when working with Shopify.

 WordPress itself is a fast-moving platform, and new features are added and regularly improved.
 A WordPress website has many different parts and if these become too outdated it can affect the functionality of your website.
 In essence, when your website is using the latest WordPress update you are ensuring that your website is as healthy as it can be.

 With WordPress.com, they do everything for you.
 No need to update, worry about plugin compatibility or check release notes.
 It’s one of the great benefits of having someone manage the hosting for you.